osSidd/Amazon/README.md

 This is the solution to the task of making Amazon clone using MERN stack

 ## Overview

+This is a simplistic clone app of Amazon site using MERN Stack.<br/>
-This project utilizes NodeJs 18.12.1 and MongoDB 6.0.4
+The project utilizes NodeJs 18.12.1 and MongoDB 6.0.4.<br/>

 ## Running the project locally